Italians describe the weather as ‘Belgian’😅. We finally hope to see some snow on the Tuscan landscape.

 I’m not so into puree, but I’m ‘allowed’ to prepare it my way.

-For 2p wash and chop 800 grams of carrots ( if there really fresh you don’t have to remove the skin).
+For 2p wash and chop 800 grams of carrots ( if they are really fresh you don’t have to remove the skin).
 Put them in a pan filled with salted water and some bay leaves.
 Boil until tender During the last 15 minutes of cooking time, add 400 grams of peeled and chopped potatoes.
 Drain but not too thoroughly.
 Smash.

 Chop 4 garlic cloves, 1chili.
 Put the same pan on the fire.
 Allow the liquid to dry.
 Add a drizzle of olive oil.
 Bake the garlic, the chili, 2 teaspoons of cumin seeds, 2 teaspoons of green curry paste and bake for a few minutes.